 [2015-2016] 🤘 Took a gap year before Stanford and entered the code world through stints at startups in Bangalore.
 As a data scientist at Ather Energy, I contributed to an early roadmap for vehicle intelligence features on its pioneering EV.
 I dipped my feet in the dark arts of deep learning, self-studying the classic CS231n at my roommate’s AI for radiology startup.
 I met some amazing people, got to witness the magic of crafting great, deep tech products in India, and have been inspired ever since.

 [2011-2015] 🧪 In a previous life as a Chemical Engineer at IIT Madras i’ve been at a hydrofracking site with 5000 horsepower pumps, and tinkered with chemicals at a tobacco lab for nicotine extraction.
 My minor in control systems (linear algebra, stats, signal processing) gave me a foundation for machine learning math.
-In hindsight, enjoying working on things I can touch and feel likely drew me to deep learning and i’m glad that software is headed in that direction too!
+In hindsight, enjoying working on things I can touch and feel likely drew me to deep learning and i’m glad that with AI, computing is headed in that direction too!